Generalized Entanglement Measure for Continuous Variable Systems: Abstract

 \section{Abstract}

-Concurrence, introduced by Hill and Wootters [Phys.
-Rev. Lett. \textbf{78}, 5022 (1997)], provides an important measure of entanglement for a general pair of qubits that is strictly positive for entangled states and vanishing for all separable states.
-We present an extension of concurrence to general continuous variable pure states of multiple degrees of freedom by generalizing the Lagrange's identity and wedge product framework proposed by Bhaskara \textit{et al.} [Quantum Inf.
-Process. \textbf{16}, 118 (2017)] for pure discrete variable systems in arbitrary dimensions.
-A family of faithful entanglement measures, of which concurrence is a member, is constructed that admit necessary and sufficient conditions for separability across arbitrary bipartitions, which is shown as a particular invariance with connections to the partial transpose, uncovering an inherent geometry of entanglement.
-This framework may be useful for the further extensions to mixed states and entanglement in quantum field theories.
+Concurrence introduced by Hill and Wootters [Phys.
+Rev. Lett. \textbf{78}, 5022 (1997)], provides an important measure of entanglement for a general pair of qubits that is strictly positive for entangled states and vanishes for all separable states.
+We present an extension of entanglement measure to general pure continuous variable states of multiple degrees of freedom by generalizing the Lagrange's identity and wedge product framework proposed by Bhaskara and Panigrahi [Quantum Inf.
+Process. \textbf{16}, 118 (2017)] for pure discrete variable systems in arbitrary dimensions and extending the concept to mixed continuous variable states.
+A family of faithful entanglement measures is constructed that admit necessary and sufficient conditions for separability across arbitrary bipartitions presented by Vedral et al. [Phys.
+Rev. Lett. \textbf{78}, 2275 (1997)].
+The computed entanglement measure in the present approach for general Gaussian states, pair-coherent states and non-Gaussian continuous variable Bell states, matches with known results.
+We also quantify entanglement of phase randomized squeezed states and superposition of squeezed states.
+Our results also simplify several results in quantum entanglement theory.